borjapetit/fortran_toolkit/docs/timing.md

   real(kind=8)       :: time
 ```

 This functions returns a timing measure that is robust to parallelization.
-In particular, it returns the number of seconds since 00:00h of the 1st day of the month.
-The variable ```mode``` controls how time is measured:
+In particular, it computes the number of seconds since 00:00h of the 1st day of the month.
+The variable ```mode``` controls how ```time``` is measured:
 - If ```mode``` = 1, ```time``` is measured in seconds (default).
 - If ```mode``` = 2, ```time``` is measures in minutes.
 - If ```mode``` = 3, ```time``` is measured in hours